galaxyproject/galaxy-hub/content/news/2021-10-galaxy-update/index.md

 </div>

-Check out the [first GTN tutorial](https://training.galaxyproject.org/training-material/topics/data-science/tutorials/cli-basics/tutorial.html) to use Jupyter notebooks for coding and the comand line, and that themselves run inside Galaxy.
+Check out the [first GTN tutorial](https://training.galaxyproject.org/training-material/topics/data-science/tutorials/cli-basics/tutorial.html) to use Jupyter notebooks for coding and the command line, and that themselves run inside Galaxy.
 (It's OK, you can read that sentence again.)
 Using Jupyter notebooks greatly reduces the cutting and pasting in these.
 See the [full announcement](https://training.galaxyproject.org/training-material/news/2021/09/24/jupyter.html) for details and link to documentation on how to use this approach.

 </div>